gradle/gradle/design-docs/tooling-api-improvements.md

 - Client receives failure when using `get()` and operation fails
 - Client receives timeout exception when blocking with timeout
 - Client can cancel operation
-    - Stops the operation for all target versions that support cancellation
+    - Stops the operation for all target versions that support cancellation.
+Does not block.
-    - Returns `false` for all older target versions
+    - Returns `false` for all older target versions.
+    - Client listener added to future is notified that operation failed due to cancellation.
+    - When a thread is blocked on `get()`, a call to `cancel()` will unblock the thread and the call to `get()` will fail with an exception.
-- Client is notified when result is available
+- Client listener added to future is notified when result is available.
-- Client is notified when operation fails
+- Client listener added to future is notified when operation fails.

 ## Story: Expose the IDE output directories